openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Authorization Request follows the definition given in [@!RFC6749].

-The Verifier may send Authorization Request as Request Object by value or by reference as defined in Section 6.1 of [@!OpenID.Core] or [@RFC9101].
+The Verifier may send Authorization Request as Request Object by value or by reference as defined in JWT-Secured Authorization Request (JAR) [@RFC9101].

 This specification defines the following new parameters: